open-policy-agent/eopa/docs/enterprise-opa/tutorials/integrating/java-hello-world-in-grpc.md

 ## Creating policies

-The sample application is almost ready to run, but first an Enterprise OPA instance is needed for the gRPC SDK to communicate with.
+The sample application is almost ready to run, but first an EOPA instance is needed for the gRPC SDK to communicate with.
 We will be using the ABAC example policy from the [OPA Playground](https://play.openpolicyagent.org/).

 Create a `policy/` folder and the following two files: